 “I said, I will confess my transgressions to the Lord (continually unfolding the past till all is told) – then You instantly forgave me…”.
 Psalms 32 AMPC

 Journal Entry – Jan.
 2016

+“Daughter,

-“It is a new season.
+It is a new season.
 This is the activation of it.
 For my children to fulfill my plan in these days, they must be visited with a fresh, new anointing of my Spirit.
 Come up higher.

 The Bride of Christ is on the verge of a huge transition.
 You have been at a place of lengthening and strengthening.
+You are now entering a place of fulfilling your destiny.
+I’ve given you promises to prepare you for that transition.

-YouLove is not love if it can’t endure brokenness.
-What is love, dear one, if it can’t look in the face of nakedness, shame,?.
+Love is not love if it can’t endure brokenness.
+What is love, dear one, if it can’t look in the face of nakedness, shame, and pain and still love?
+Being known and truly, unconditionally loved is what every human longs for and needs.
+I’m going to teach you how to love like I love.

+- Papa God”

-Clay, a middle-aged woman who served with me on our prayer team, texted me one evening to say that we need to have a time of reconciliation prayer from a high place over our region.
-It resonates with me, because I had known in my heart that something like this needed to take place, but I had not known the words to articulate it.
+Clay, a middle-aged woman who served with me on our prayer team, texted me one evening to say that we should have a time of reconciliation prayer from a high place over our region.
+It resonated with me, because I had known in my heart that something like this needed to take place, but I had not known the words to articulate it.
 I asked her did she know where, when etc...
 She said all she knew was that we should go to Bald Rock, and it should be at sunset.
 She also sent me a song called “Heartbeat “ by Beckah Shae, and insisted I listen to it.

-of This was how a six-year cycle of God who istepped into my timeline to accomplish some amazing, mind-blowing prayer assignments began.
-As I look back, I still drop my jaw in awe that God desires to partner with us in these ways to carry out His will on earth.
+This began a seven-year timespan of my world being flipped upside-down by God who stepped into my timeline to accomplish some amazing, mind-blowing prayer assignments.
+As I have reviewed all these events, I still drop my jaw in awe that God desires to partner with us in these ways to carry out His will on earth.

+During this timeframe, I served on a prayer team at a local church for a couple of years.
+It had begun as a simple prayer meeting at a friend’s house and had grown to be a separate ministry of our church, meeting weekly.

-Around thtimeof the journal entry above, there was a church-wide emphasis of the 100th anniversary of the great Azusa Street Revival began church wide.
-I remembered when in college, some 30 years ago, hearing about the great, Azusa Streetrevival as the Assemblies of God were birthed out of Azusa.
-Back then, and with many tears, I had begged God back then to not let me miss the next great revival.
+Around the time of the journal entry above, there was a church-wide emphasis on the 100th anniversary of the great Azusa Street Revival.
+The historic, interracial, charismatic revival began in Los Angeles, CA from 1906 to 1915, with many signs and wonders occurring.
+A tsunami wave of the Holy Spirit’s outpouring and refreshing swept across our nation, birthing such denominations as the Assemblies of God and others.
+Historians contributed it as the primary catalyst for the spread of Pentecostalism. (www.apostolicarchives.com)

-As my church remembered this time of awakening to the Holy Spirit in America, our pastor felt led to visit Azusa Street, the exact location of that amazing outpouring.
-My Pastor brought a videographer along with him and he recorded the centennial event, During the filming, the videographer caught a picture of a lone orange tree,Here’s a fun fact, God had been using the imagery of orange trees quite strongly, in the past year, to speak to me about marriage.
-He gave me these images and made it clear that He wanted me to understand more about His marriage covenant with His bride.
-More on that in a bit.
-So, as my friend edited his video, God prompted him to leaveput the lone orange tree in the video just for me.
-God had been using the imagery of orange trees for me strongly in the past year to speak of marriage, but more specifically of his marriage covenant with His bride.
+My mind flashed back to 1990, when I first had heard about this great revival, as a student at an Assemblies of God college, which, as a denomination, had been birthed out of Azusa.
+In my memory, I hugged my desk in prayer, as my Bible professor from college fervently called out to God for a fresh outpouring of His Spirit.
+With tears streaming down my cheeks, I had begged God back then to not let me miss the next great revival.

+Some twenty-six years later, my heart still longed for a significant move of the living God.
+I had no idea that God wanted to use my willingness and weaknesses to prepare a state for His move, but as you will read, He is more than able to do amazing things.